Atlas200dk/sample-classification/README.md

     **_./example.jpg_  -n  _10_**

     -   **-m/--model\_path**: path for storing offline models
     -   **-w/model\_width**: width of the input image of a model.
 The value is an integer ranging from 16px to 4096px.
-Obtain the input width and height required by each model by referring to the readme file of each model file on github.
+Obtain the input width and height required by each model by referring to the readme file of each model file on gitee.
 For details, see  [Table 1](#en-us_topic_0182554620_table1119094515272).
     -   **-h/model\_height**: height of the input image of a model.
 The value is an integer ranging from 16px to 4096px.
-Obtain the input width and height required by each model by referring to the readme file of each model file on github.
+Obtain the input width and height required by each model by referring to the readme file of each model file on gitee.
 For details, see  [Table 1](#en-us_topic_0182554620_table1119094515272).
     -   **-i/input\_path**: path of the input image.
 It can be a directory, indicating that all images in the current directory are used as input (Multiple inputs can be specified).
     -   **-n/top\_n**: the first  _n_  inference results that are output